bellenlau/max-coe-workshop/day2/exercise_ph/step1/README.md

    `calculation=""`

-2. Open `submit.slurm` and modify npw to use R&G on 4 MPIs:GPUs
+2. Open `submit.job` and modify npw to use R&G on 4 MPIs:GPUs

 3. Submit the job file

-   `sbatch submit.slurm`
+   `sbatch submit.job`

    Check if convergence has been achieved.